RMB Latitudes 2026: Nigeria Focus

 Lagos Launch Exhibition

-The Nigeria Focus programme begins with a curated exhibition hosted at Yenwa Gallery in Lagos on Thursday, 26 March 2026.
+The Nigeria Focus programme begins with a curated exhibition hosted in Lagos on Wednesday, 15 April 2026.

 This exhibition will introduce selected artists within their local context before the programme travels to Johannesburg for RMB Latitudes Art Fair.